 After it was revealed that the University of Oxford and the University of Bristol were holding compulsory sexual consent workshops at the beginning of this academic year, a debate has re-emerged around the effectiveness of these provisions.
-Can workshops raise awareness of the issue and reclarify the importance of consent during a time where many people will be having new sexual experiences or are they ‘patronising’, and would fail to be attended by those who most need the message?
+Can workshops raise awareness of the issue and reclarify the importance of consent during a time where many people will be having new sexual experiences or are they ‘patronising’, and unlikely to be attended by those who most need the message?

 As part of their ‘I Heart Consent’ campaign, the NUS commissioned a pilot series of consent workshops